fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 -----END RSA PRIVATE KEY-----
 ```

-2. encrypt and decrypt a message
+2. encrypt and decrypt a message.
 ```python
 msg = b'A message for encryption' encryptor = PKCS1_OAEP.new(pubKey)